microsoft/IIoT/AzureFunction/README.md

 ## Azure Functions Lab

 In this part of the lab, you will create an Azure function that will be used to programmatically send data back to the Raspberry Pi.
 The Azure function that you will create will be triggered by events that arrive at the IoT Hub.
-If the newly reported temperature goes above the set threshold, the status of Sense HAT will be set to high.
+If the status of the Raspberry Pi is normal and the newly reported temperature goes above the set threshold, the status of Sense HAT will be set to high.
 If the status is at high and the temperature goes below the threshold, the status will be reset to normal.
-These state changes will be sent back to the Raspberry Pi through a C2D message and the status will be displayed on the Sense HAT LED display.
+These state changes will be sent back to the Raspberry Pi through a Cloud to Device (C2D) message and the status will be displayed on the Sense HAT LED display.

 ### Obtain Values Required to Connect Function to the IoT Hub
 1. Get the values associated with the Event Hub compatible endpoints as well as the IoT Hub Connection String: